 The flower pics are the parent plants but we can only speculate on what these seedlings' flowers will look like.
 The plant picture is representative of the plant that will be shipped to the buyer.

-Care: Indirect light-shade, cool-warm temps, regular watering and light feeding spring-fall with a slightly drier rest period in the winter.
+Care: Bright indirect light, cool-warm temps (can be grown cooler than cattleya), regular watering and light feeding spring-fall with a moderately dry rest period in the winter.

 Well-established blooming size plant in a 3.25" pot.